eremeeveugene/Frontend-Mentor-WPF/README.md

 ## Overview

 I am solving Frontend Mentor challenges using **.NET**, **C#**, **WPF**, and the **Prism library**.
 This repository showcases my ability to create pixel-perfect and efficient UI solutions using these technologies.
-Through these projects, I aim to enhance my skills in .NET and WPF development while adhering to best practices and design principles.
+I aim to enhance my development skills through these projects while adhering to best practices and design principles.

 ## Purpose